 In the period April-October 2015 she was a member of the Board of Directors of Banca Carim - Cassa di Risparmio di Rimini S.p.A.
 In the period June-December 2016 she also held the position of Director of Mediacontech S.p.A..
 In the period April 2020/March 2022 she also held the position of Chairman of Supervisory Body of Fiocchi Munizioni S.p.A..

-To date, she holds the following positions: (i) member of the Board of Directors, Corporate Governance and Environmental and Social Sustainability Committee, and Nomination Committee of FinecoBank S.p.A. (since 2017); (ii) Effective Auditor of the Board of Statutory Auditors of Artemide Group S.p.A. and the Board of Statutory Auditors of Artemide S.p.A. (since 2014); (iii) member of the Board of Directors of Piaggio & C. S.p.A. (since 2018); (iv) Deputy Auditor of Edison S.p.A. (since 2020); (v) Member of the Investment Committee of BeCause Sicaf SpA (since 2022); and (vi) member of the Board of Directors of Milanosesto S.p.A. (since 2023).
+To date, she holds the following positions: (i) member of the Board of Directors, member of the Nomination Committee and the Corporate Governance and Environmental and Social Sustainability Committee of FinecoBank S.p.A. (since 2017) and Chairman of the latter committee since 2023; (ii) Effective Auditor of the Board of Statutory Auditors of Artemide Group S.p.A. and the Board of Statutory Auditors of Artemide S.p.A. (since 2014); (iii) member of the Board of Directors of Piaggio & C. S.p.A. (since 2018); (iv) Deputy Auditor of Edison S.p.A. (since 2020); (v) Member of the Investment Committee of BeCause Sicaf SpA (since 2022); and (vi) member of the Board of Directors of Milanosesto SICAF in Gestione Esterna S.p.A. (since 2023).